PixelRaven/IOSMode/README.md

-# Still  the drawing board
+# Still on the drawing board

 # ProcessingIOS